brugal/wolfcamql/README-wolfcam.txt

     A sound is only played if it is in a player's potentially visible set and it is less than 1280.0f units away.
 Exceptions are broadcast and speaker sounds.
 Also, there is an exception for mvd spec coaches (not implemented yet).

+* cg_soundPvs (1:  for ql demo protocol >= 91 which sends extra sound information only play sounds in potentially visible set, 2:  restrict sounds to pvs for all demos, 3:  for debugging, restrict sounds to pvs and print skipped sounds)

+  Note that cg_cpmaSound > 1 will take precedence over this

+* cg_soundBuffer (0:  disabled buffered sounds, 1:  enable buffered sounds)

 * cg_drawFightMessage  to enable or disable the starting "FIGHT!" screen messages
 * fs_extraGames*  similar to q3mme's fs_extraGames